zocky/optant/README.md

 ```

 Optant will recognize options beginning with one or two dashes, and optionally followed by an equals
 sign and a string value.
-These will be returned in .
-All other arguments will be returned in the `options`
+These will be returned in the `options` object.
+All other arguments will be
-object.
-All other arguments will be returned in the `argv` array.
+returned in the `argv` array.

 Options without values will be treated as boolean, options with number values will be converted to numbers,
 other values will be returned as strings.
 Arguments that are numbers will also be converted to numbers.